• Skip to primary navigation

 7. Draw conclusions.
 What did you learn?
 Was your hypothesis proved or disproved?

-8. Report your results.
+8. Report the results of your experiment.

 Then you start over, tweaking your hypothesis given the new information that you have.
 You might repeat this process four or five times or even more depending on your experiment and variables.